Dolmen - Structures of Time

 Dolmen II - Top

-Dolmen III - Structure emerges as both order and constraint.
-These works suggest underlying systems, compositional, spatial or conceptual, that attempt to organise perception, yet remain incomplete or unstable
+Dolmen III -Structure emerges as both order and instability.
+These works suggest underlying systems, spatial, compositional or conceptual, that attempt to organise perception while remaining incomplete or adaptive

 Simon James